david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 * `burrows/centerline_segment_length = 15`: Length of a segment of the center line of a burrow
 * `burrows/adaptation_interval = 100`: How often are the burrow shapes adapted
 * `burrows/grabcut_burrow_core_area_min = 500`: Minimal area the sure region of the mask for the grab cut algorithm is supposed to have
+* `burrows/initiation_threshold = 300`: Minimal area that a burrow has to be dug in order to be counted as `initiated`

 analysis
 --------